 For more information about syncing details, see NetSuite Sync Mapping Reference.

 A Square Bridge account is an account used to gate access to one or more Square Bridge integrations.
-It is created automatically when you sign in with Microsoft or Google.
+It's created automatically when you sign in with Microsoft or Google.
 When you sign in to Square Bridge, you can create and manage your business integrations.
-A Square Bridge account is not a Square seller account.
+A Square Bridge account isn't a Square seller account.
 If you want to access the Seller Dashboard to manage Square account data, you need to log in to your Square seller account.

-Square Bridge uses Microsoft and Google as authentication providers and does not currently support sharing access to the Square Bridge user interface with other users.
-Use a Microsoft or Google account you are comfortable sharing with your organization or create one if necessary.
+Square Bridge uses Microsoft and Google as authentication providers and doesn't currently support sharing access to the Square Bridge user interface with other users.
+Use a Microsoft or Google account you're comfortable sharing with your organization or create one if necessary.

 The five tasks for configuring the integration are: